Approach

 Ideate

-During the ideation phase, my goal is to explore the design space before settling on a single design that we will validate.
-This means quickly coming up with as many ideas for delivering business and user value as possible to contrast them and refine the strongest ideas.
-The ideation phase calls for speed and tools like pen and paper or dry erase boards.
+In the ideation phase, my objective is to explore the design space before finalizing a single design for validation.
+This involves rapidly generating numerous ideas for delivering both business and user value, contrasting them, and refining the strongest concepts.
+The ideation phase emphasizes speed and utilizes tools such as pen and paper or whiteboard boards.

-It is important to focus more on generating many ideas rather than evaluating them.
-At this stage, I often facilitate design workshops where the product team can get together to pool our creativity.
+The emphasis during this stage is on generating a multitude of ideas rather than evaluating them.
+Frequently, I facilitate Design Thinking workshops where the product team collaborates to harness our collective creativity.

 Whiteboarding sessions are useful.
 After generating several thumbnails, I usually refine a few ideas at a greater level of detail.